gvwilson/thirdbit/src/fiction/santas/index.md

 "I—"
 *I just want to go home,* he finished in his head, but what he said out loud was,
-"I really do need to go to the bathroom.
+"I really need to go to the bathroom.
 Please."

 The elf scowled a moment longer, then turned her head slightly.
-"Undo him," she ordered the santa without taking her eyes off Finner.
+"Undo him," she ordered the santa behind her without taking her eyes off Finner.
 She held the ray gun steady as the santa nervously unbuckled the straps holding Finner down.

 He sat up and rubbed his wrists.